 This position calls for a leader with strategic vision, skills in DEI best practices, and an innovative mindset who can also lead effectively through collaboration.
 The successful candidate will possess an earned doctorate or other terminal degree appropriate to the field from a nationally accredited institution or foreign equivalent and at least five years of supervisory leadership experience in a higher education setting.
-They will also bring experience as a college or university instructor of record in credit-bearing courses at the college or university level.
+They will also bring experience as a college or university instructor of record in credit-bearing courses.